Best fridge magnet toys for fun while you cook

 It is a bit fiddly because the tiles are only 2 inches by 2 inches (5×5 cm).
 This makes it suitable from 8 years.

-Actually one of the few refrigerator toy sets that are also fun for school children, because the most is to keep toddlers busy.
+Actually one of the few refrigerators toys sets that are also fun for school children, because the most important thing is to keep toddlers busy.

-The magnets are also very strong so they can hold some thicker paper as well.
+The magnets are also very strong so that they can also hold thicker paper.

 Conclusion